The Office of Undergraduate Programs is pleased to welcome you at the Faculty of Science.

 You will begin your studies at the University of Ottawa in September, and we want to help you succeed!

 This four day workshop focuses on key abilities and knowledge to help you succeed when you begin your university studies in the Faculty of Science at the University of Ottawa.
-The workshop will also include two additional free evening sessions in the Fall 2016.
-These extra sessions aim to provide additional guidance to students during their university transition.
-All students can benefit from this workshop.
+All students taking science courses can benefit from this workshop.